sfwu/593-project/README.md

 This project demonstrates:
 - **Full-stack development** with modern Python frameworks
+- **Asynchronous programming** with FastAPI and async/await patterns
 - **Authentication and authorization** best practices
 - **Database design** with proper relationships
 - **API development** with FastAPI and Pydantic